Ellenabad bypolls: Haryana Cong chief Kumari Selja hits out at INLD's Abhay Chautala | Politics

 Earlier in March this year, the BJP-JJP government in Haryana had comfortably defeated a no-confidence motion moved against it by the main opposition Congress.

-Abhay, who was the lone MLA of his party, had recently said he had resigned in support of the farmers after seeking views of people of his constituency.
+Abhay, who was the lone INLD MLA, had recently said he had resigned in support of the farmers after seeking views of the people of his constituency.

-He had also said had all 31 Congress MLAs resigned with him, it would have built pressure on the BJP-led government over the farm laws issue.

-Chautala had also claimed that many MLAs from the ruling combine too would have been compelled to resign in solidarity with the farmers leading to the fall of the “anti-farmer” government.

 Gobind Kanda, brother of Haryana Lokhit Party chief and legislator Gopal Kanda, had joined the BJP recently and has been fielded by the BJP-JJP combine.